kokemus/kd_scanner/README.md

 # kd_scanner

-A Flutter plugin to scan barcodes and QR codes.
+A Flutter plugin for mobile devices to scan barcodes and QR codes.

 *Easy to use and fast to integrate.*